 - Spirituality stream – ‘Perspectives on Christian Spirituality’ – Led by Tony Moodie, Cliff College associate lecturer, and a team from the Discipleship & Ministries Learning Network of the Methodist Church, this course reflects on key themes in Christian spirituality.
 It reviews the examples and teaching of some major figures in Christian spirituality including Catherine Booth, Dorothy Day, Ignatius Loyola and John Wesley, as well as some current developments such as digital spirituality.
 If you are wanting to deepen your understanding of the spiritual life, then this is a course for you!

 - Chaplaincy stream – ‘Exploring Chaplaincy’ – An opportunity to learn about contemporary chaplaincy principles and practices, while exploring a vocation for this vital ministry.
 This popular course will look at a variety of contexts for chaplaincy, including new ways of working, as well as identifying the central themes which can make this ministry so significant for churches seeking mission beyond its walls.
 Led by Matthew Reed from the Discipleship & Ministries Learning Network of the Methodist Church, together with guest speakers from a range of contexts, the course will introduce some of the theory and theology behind chaplaincy, while offering practical tools for use in practice.
 Sessions will also include a focus on helping to explore a vocation for this work, whether as an individual or as a church considering a new project.
 The course is ideal for anyone, lay or ordained, thinking of getting involved in chaplaincy at any level, as well as those who are already active and maybe wanting to refresh their thinking.
 It is also suitable for those working in a related field, and who want to explore techniques that could enhance their practice.

-The teaching streams will be delivered by Cliff College Faculty, specialist guests from Far North films and Methodist Discipleship and Ministries Learning Network staff, all drawn together by Ian White, Cliff College Senior Tutor, who acts as the Summer School Co-ordinator, and looks forward to welcoming you on site.
+The teaching streams will be delivered by Cliff College Faculty and Methodist Discipleship and Ministries Learning Network staff, all drawn together by Ian White, Cliff College Senior Tutor, who acts as the Summer School Co-ordinator, and looks forward to welcoming you on site.